Clubs

 Contact a club near you to find out what they can offer you.

-Wellington tournament 2020: These four blokes are all migrants (with a penchant for Scrabble) that are now happily settled with families in NZ, and the NZASP is all the richer for their membership.
+Wellington tournament 2020: These four blokes are all migrants (with a penchant for Scrabble) that are now happily settled with families in NZ, and the NZASP all the richer for their membership.

 From left: Dylan Early (Wellington, originally South Africa), Stanley Ngundi (Wellington, originally from Kenya), Gil Quiballo (Independent, Lower Hutt, originally Philippines), and Murray Rogers (Independent, Golden Bay, originally US